Saturday, 11 March 2023

 Navalny & wife.

-We get Vladimir Putin saying that if he wanted Navalny dead, he'd be in the ground by now but he 's nowhere near as media savy.
-The film carries us with it, in a purpose fit climax of Navalny flying back to Russia, where he faces the risk of death and, despite diverting the plane, being greeted by a mob of supporters calling his name - alerted by social media.
+We get Vladimir Putin saying that if he wanted Navalny dead, he'd be in the ground by now but he's nowhere near as media savvy.
+The film carries us with it, in a purpose-fit climax of Navalny flying back to Russia, where he faces the risk of death and, despite diverting the plane, being greeted by a mob of supporters calling his name - alerted by social media.
 His opponents will say it's all a CIA stunt but the film does include Navalny's involvement with Russian extreme Nationalists.
 I wonder whether I would have finished with their footage of him feeding carrots to a German donkey, but as a film and argument Navalny is immensely involving.

 Two programs of Oscar finalist shorts are also getting limited screening.
 Applause, applause!
 I miss the Tournés d'animation.